 5. From the Browser list box, select the Web browser you want to use for your simulation.

-The selection you make determines the format of the header information included in your HTTP requests and the threading model used for simulation.
+The selection you make determines the format of the header information included in your HTTP

 Note: For mobile Web application testing (iPhone, iPad, Android, Windows Phone or Blackberry) you can change the user agent string used for recording.